brigaldies/RepData_PeerAssessment1/PA1_template.md

 **2,304** rows have a missing `steps` variable value.

-### Data Processing: Missing Data Backfill Strategy
+### Data Processing: Missing Data Imputing Strategy

-The chosen strategy to input, or *backfill*, missing data is the following: For any given observation (row) with a missing number of steps, the missing value is set to the mean (average) number of steps for the row's interval across all days in the data set.
+The chosen strategy to input, or *impute*, missing data is the following: For any given observation (row) with a missing number of steps, the missing value is set to the mean (average) number of steps for the row's interval across all days in the data set.
 The corresponding processing steps go as follows:

 1. Create a table of the means of the total-steps-per-interval for all intervals across all days;
 1. perform a "left join" with `dplyr` between the original data and the interval-steps means table calculated above.
 Note that the join associates each row with its corresponding interval's steps mean regardless of whether the number of steps is missing or not;